-While the MPWD does not duplicate services provided by the City of Belmont or County of San Mateo, District shares a common service area with the City of Belmont, the Belmont Fire Protection District (a subsidiary district of the City of Belmont), County of San Mateo and City of San Carlos.
+The District shares territory with the City of Belmont, the Belmont Fire Protection District (a subsidiary district of the City of Belmont), County of San Mateo and City of San Carlos.
 District staff interact with these agencies on matters relating to water infrastructure and capital improvements.
-Opportunities exist for District staff to collaborate with staff of these agencies to examine areas in which both agencies may be able to share resources and cut costs in areas such as fleet maintenance, engineering and mapping.
+Opportunities exist for District staff to collaborate with staff of these agencies to examine areas in which both agencies may be able to share resources and cut costs.